Look: When a cheetah took a ‘leisurely stroll’ down a bustling UAE street

 Hana Saif Al Suwaidi, then director-general of the Environment and Natural Reserves Authority, said: “Keeping wild animals as pets was not uncommon in Sharjah.”
 It was the third wild animal spotted on the street in one year.
 Earlier, a highly poisonous snake and a tiger were caught by Sharjah authorities.
 Owners were charged with endangering the lives of people and risking public security.

-June 8, 2002: A majestic 'ship of the desert' – a camel – casually passes by a petrol station in Dibba area, Fujairah.- Photo: KT file
+June 8, 2002: A majestic 'ship of the desert' – a camel – casually passes by a petrol station in Dibba area, Fujairah.
+(KT File Photo)

 Meanwhile, about eight years before that incident in Sharjah, a camel was seen casually passing by a petrol station in Dibba, Fujairah on June 8, 2002.
 There was no keeper following the camel and no major commotion was caused by the incident.
 The camel just passed by and moved along.